itsfornothing/ALX_Capstone/README.md

 The Celery app is initialized with the project name (Notes_API).
 Task Scheduling:

 The beat_schedule dictionary defines periodic tasks.
-In this case, the send_email_to_remind task is scheduled to run daily at 13:02 (1:02 PM).
+In this case, the send_email_to_remind task is scheduled to run daily at 6:00 (6:0 AM).
 Configuration:

 Celery is configured to use Django settings by specifying the namespace='CELERY'.